Income Protection for Specific Occupations

-Your occupation can affect your income protection and life insurance cover in a number of ways, for example:
+Your occupation can affect your income protection insurance by:

-- Your ability to return to work.
+- Influencing your ability to return to work.
 For example, someone with a manual job may be able to return to work in any occupation behind a desk.
-If you currently work in an office job and you are injured so significantly that you can't carry on your own occupation, there is little chance of finding any other occupation you will be able to do either.

 - Require you to complete hazardous tasks in your day to day role.

-- Continual exposure to risks can affect morale that can lead to excessive drinking or other unhealthy lifestyle habits.
+- Continually expose you to risks that can affect morale and lead to excessive drinking or other unhealthy lifestyle habits.

 - Exposes you to poisonous chemicals.

-- You work in unhealthy or insanitary environments.
+- Requires you to work in unhealthy or unsanitary environments.

-- You are at risk of occupational diseases.
+- Places you at risk of occupational diseases.

-Your career can affect the type of income protection you take out.
-For example, if you are a high income earner you may have found it difficult to insure yourself for the level of income you are used to earning.
-Previously, the Australian insurance industry limited the amount high income earners could insure to $30,000 per month, which would only protect those who earned up to $480,000 a year (working of 75% of annual income).
+The amount you earn, as well your occupation, can determine the type of income protection you take out.
+For example, if you are a high income earner you may find it difficult to insure yourself for the level of income you are used to earning.
+Previously, the Australian insurance industry limited high income earners to an insured amount of $30,000 per month, which would only protect those who earned up to $480,000 a year (working out at 75% of annual income).

-Since most of us spend the majority of our time at work, your occupation forms an important basis for assessing your insurance risk factors.
-At the same time, choosing life insurance that is tailored to your occupation provides you with more relevant and valuable coverage, not to mention more affordable premiums.
+Since most of us spend the majority of our time at work, your occupation and the industry you work in forms an important basis for assessing your risk factors.
+At the same time, choosing income protection for specific occupations provides you with more relevant and valuable coverage, not to mention more affordable premiums.

-With many tradesmen and construction workers being required to have cover in place to work on site, many insurers have created policies that are specifically tailored for this group.
-These specialised policies often include:
+With many tradesmen and construction workers being required to have cover in place to work on site, many insurers have created policies that are designed specifically for this group.
+These policies often include:

 - Accident benefit option.
-This benefit allows tradespeople or construction workers to claim a benefit before the end of the waiting period of the policy.
+This allows tradespeople or construction workers to claim a benefit before the end of the waiting period of their policy.

 - Self employed and contract benefits.
-If you are a self employed tradesperson or you work on a contract basis, your income may fluctuate significantly from month to month, and year to year.
-However, your insurer will be able to offer you an insurance benefit which reflects your income, and is still enough to cover your expenses while you recover from illness or injury.
+If you are a self employed tradesperson or you work on a contract basis, your income may fluctuate significantly from month to month and year to year.
+However, your insurer may be able to offer you a benefit which reflects your income, and is still enough to cover your expenses while you recover from illness or injury.

-The additional risk of working in the gas, oil or mining industry can make it more difficult for these workers to get access to affordable cover.
+The additional risk of working in the oil, gas or mining industry can make it more difficult for these workers to get access to affordable cover.
 Some factors that will be considered by insurance companies include:

-- Work in an underground mine, or an open cut mine.
+- If you work in an underground mine, or an open cut mine.

-- Use or are in contact with explosives.
+- If you use, or are in contact with explosives.

-- Work in hard or soft rock mining.
+- If you work in hard or soft rock mining.

-- Work on a fly in, fly out basis.
+- If you work on a fly in, fly out basis.